 Understanding Calories and Nutrition

 Calories are the energy your body needs every day.
 To lose weight, you must burn more calories than you eat.
-The CDC suggests keeping track of what you eat and how active you are.
-Here are some important tips:
+The CDC suggests keeping a record of what you eat and how active you are.
+Here are some essential tips.

 - Focus on foods rich in nutrients like veggies, lean proteins, and whole grains.